Spacey4K/galactic-web/terms-of-service.md

 ## AGREEMENT TO TERMS

-These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you") and Galactic ("Company," "we," "us," or "our"), concerning your access to and use of the [galactic-bot.com](https://galactic-bot.com) website as well as the Galactic bot.You agree that by accessing the Site, you have read, understood, and agreed to be bound by all of these Terms of Use.
+These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you") and Galactic ("Company," "we," "us," or "our"), concerning your access to and use of the [galactic-bot.com](https://galactic-bot.com) website as well as the Galactic bot.
+You agree that by accessing the Site, you have read, understood, and agreed to be bound by all of these Terms of Use.

 ## INTELLECTUAL PROPERTY RIGHTS